On the projective dimension of tensor products of modules: Proofs of Theorem , Theorem , and some corollaries

 We finish this section by giving two corollaries that demonstrate how our results can be used.
-The first corollary we establish yields an affirmative answer to Question \ref{soru1} when one of the modules considered is a finite direct sum of high syzygy modules of the residue field.
+The first corollary we establish, namely Corollary \ref{c30}, yields an affirmative answer to Question \ref{soru1} when one of the modules in question is a finite direct sum of high syzygies of the residue field.
 First we recall:

-\begin{chunk} Let $R$ be a Cohen-Macaulay local ring with a canonical module $\omega$.
-Then $R$ is regular if a finite direct sum of copies of syzygy modules of the residue field of $R$ maps surjectively onto $\omega$; see \cite[3.6]{GGP}. \end{chunk}
+\begin{chunk} Let $R$ be a Cohen-Macaulay local ring with canonical module $\omega_R$.
+If a finite direct sum of copies of syzygy modules of the residue field of $R$ maps surjectively onto $\omega_R$, then $R$ is regular; see \cite[3.6]{GGP}. \end{chunk}